TechnoTurtle37/verilog-ethernet/README.md

 gtkwave fpga_core_tb.vcd

+The necesarry singals will need to be added to the view.

 This is a port of Alex Forencich's verilog-ethernet repo's DE2-115 example of a UDP echo running on PHY0.